expressjs/cookie-session/README.md

 var app = express()

+app.use(cookieSession({
-// One cookie not available to client-side JS app.use(cookieSession({
+  // One cookie not available to client-side JS
   // name & sessionName default to 'session'
   secret: 'topSecret'
-}))
+}, {
   // Another cookie.
-This one can be accessed by client-side JS. app.use(cookieSession({
+This one can be accessed by client-side JS.
   name: 'insecureSession',
   sessionName: 'insecureSession',
   httpOnly: false,